-- 5.10 External Audit are an essential element in ensuring public accountability and stewardship of public resources and the corporate governance of the PFCC FRA's services, with their annual letter particularly providing comment on financial aspects of corporate governance, performance management and other reports. - 5.11 For 2018-19 the External Auditors gave an unqualified opinion of the PFCC FRA's financial statements and concluded that the PFCC FRA had proper arrangements in place to ensure economy, efficiency and effectiveness in the use of resources.

-5.12 In addition to the above other review/assurance mechanisms such as Her Majesty's Inspectorate of Constabulary and Fire Rescue Service who are charged with promoting the effectiveness and efficiency of policing, improving performance and sharing good practice nationally and the Health and Safety Inspectorate are also relied upon.
+- 5.10 External Audit are an essential element in ensuring public accountability and stewardship of public resources and the corporate governance of the PFCC FRA's services, with their annual letter particularly providing comment on financial aspects of corporate governance, performance management and other reports. - 5.11 In addition to the above other review/assurance mechanisms such as Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) independently assesses the effectiveness and efficiency of police forces and fire & rescue services in the public interest.